agileurbanite/sample-iOS-WatchKit/README.md

 Then uncheck the "InterfaceController.m" again, build and run.

-> **NOTE:** Having to add the .m files when you work with the IB and remove them during compilation is boring and tricky but we will try to provide autmated assistance with templates, custom markup or even generate these manually from by examining your JavaScript.
+> **NOTE:** Having to add the .m files when you work with the IB and remove them during compilation is boring and tricky but we will try to provide automated assistance with templates, custom markup or even generate these manually from by examining your JavaScript.